 \section{Abstract}

-A pair $(\alpha, \beta)$ of (not necessarily distinct) vertices in a directed graph $\Gamma$ is called a reachable pair if there exists a directed path from $\alpha$ to $\beta$.
-We define the weight of $\Gamma$ to be the number of reachable pairs of $\Gamma$, which equals the sum of the number of vertices in $\Gamma$ and the number of edges in the transitive closure of $\Gamma$.
+A pair $(u, v)$ of (not necessarily distinct) vertices in a directed graph $D$ is called a reachable pair if there exists a directed path from $u$ to $v$.
+We define the weight of $D$ to be the number of reachable pairs of $D$, which equals the sum of the number of vertices in $D$ and the number of directed edges in the transitive closure of $D$.
 In this paper, we study the set $W(n)$ of possible weights of directed graphs on $n$ labeled vertices.
 We prove that $W(n)$ can be determined recursively and describe the integers in the set.
-Moreover, if $b(n) \ge n$ the least integer for which there is no digraph on $n$ vertices with exactly $b(n)+1$ reachable pairs, we determine $b(n)$ exactly through a simple recursive formula and find an explicit function $g(n)$ such that $|b(n) - g(n)| < 2n$ for all $n \ge 3$.
-We are able to use these results to obtain an explicit function $\oom(n)$ that is within $30n$ of $|W(n)|$ for all $n \ge 3$, answering a question of Rao \cite{Rao}.
-Since the weight of a directed graph on $n$ vertices corresponds to the number of elements in a preorder on an $n$ element set and the number of containments among the minimal open sets of a topology on an $n$ point space, our theorems are applicable to preorders and topologies as well as to directed graphs.
+Moreover, if $b(n) \ge n$ is the least integer for which there is no digraph on $n$ vertices with exactly $b(n)+1$ reachable pairs, we determine $b(n)$ exactly through a simple recursive formula and find an explicit function $g(n)$ such that $|b(n) - g(n)| < 2n$ for all $n \ge 3$.
+Using these results, we are able to approximate $|W(n)|$---which is quadratic in $n$---with an explicit function that is within $30n$ of $|W(n)|$ for all $n \ge 3$, thus answering a question of Rao.
+Since the weight of a directed graph on $n$ vertices corresponds to the number of elements in a preorder on an $n$ element set and the number of containments among the minimal open sets of a topology on an $n$ point space, our theorems are applicable to preorders and topologies.